What the new Canada UK trade deal means for Canadian businesses

 Overview of the Canada UK trade deal

-In the event that there is a no-agreement outcome, the government of Canada suggests for companies to consider seeking legal advice.
+The government of Canada suggests for companies to consider seeking legal advice.
 For example, contacting a customs broker, freight forwarder or logistics provider to help to navigate the situation.

 Goals for the Canada UK trade deal:

 The primary goal for this deal is for both nations to work together to promote economic recovery following the damages that occurred due to the Covid-19 pandemic.
 That is, providing a more predictable trade environment that creates stability for businesses of all sizes while ensuring job security for the employees.